Healthy Postpartum Snack Ideas for Energy & Recovery - Baby Chick

 Share

 Becoming a new mom is one of the most rewarding experiences, but it can be stressful to balance this new lifestyle.
 You’ve spent your entire pregnancy fueling your body with the right foods to nourish your little one.
-Even after pregnancy, fueling your body with the nutrients it needs is essential.
-Having easy and healthy postpartum snacks at your disposal can help!
+Even after pregnancy, continuing to fuel your body with the necessary nutrients is essential.
+Having easy and healthy postpartum snacks readily available can help!

-Caring for a newborn is tough work—no wonder you’re always exhausted!
+Caring for a newborn is tough work — no wonder you’re always exhausted!
 Adjusting to this new lifestyle while maintaining a healthy, nourishing diet can be challenging.
 Keeping healthy snacks on hand that are easy to grab or prepare is beneficial.
-Having these snacks nearby can make the transition into motherhood easier and maybe even decrease your constant exhaustion!
+Having these snacks nearby can make the transition into motherhood easier and may even help alleviate your constant exhaustion.

 Peanuts, bananas, and cantaloupe

 Folate, or folic acid, is a micronutrient that should be prioritized after birth.
-This nutrient aids in producing new body cells and can help build protein for growth.
-While breastfeeding, consuming 500 mg of folate or folic acid daily is recommended.
-Choose snacks such as bananas, cut-up cantaloupe, or peanuts to ensure you’re getting adequate folate.
+This nutrient helps produce new body cells and can aid in building protein for growth.
+While breastfeeding, it is recommended to consume 500 mg of folate or folic acid daily.
+Choose snacks such as bananas, cut-up cantaloupe, or peanuts to ensure you’re getting an adequate amount of folate.
 All of these snacks are quick, easy, and packed with folate!1,2

 yogurt, almonds, cashews, coconut flakes